-EU officials say they are removing travel bans against six members of the government and lifting an asset freeze on another 21 Zimbabweans.
+EU officials said Monday they are removing travel bans against six members of the government and lifting an asset freeze on another 21 Zimbabweans.

 The EU ambassador to Zimbabwe, Aldo Dell'Aricia, says the easing of sanctions follows the drafting of a proposed new constitution for Zimbabwe.
 The country is scheduled to vote on the document next month and to hold elections in July.

-The European Union first imposed the sanctions on individual Zimbabweans in 2002 in response to alleged human-rights abuses by President Robert Mugabe.
+The EU first imposed the sanctions on individual Zimbabweans in 2002 in response to alleged human rights abuses by President Mugabe.

-EU officials say after Zimbabwe's elections Brussels will review remaining travel bans and asset freezes against President Mugabe and dozens of his associates.
+Dell'Aricia said after the elections Brussels will review remaining travel bans and asset freezes against President Mugabe himself and dozens of his associates.